 Here’s me in my Frontierland costume on a good hair day, which in Florida still calls for a hat.

 Learning to be prepared shaped my ministry

 Courtesy helped me prioritize my prep time for the Bible study I led in college.
 The women I discipled had specific needs, and I realized the importance of individual attention for their growth.
 This carried on into my ministry with NET as I met with high school seniors trying to figure out what their faith would look like after graduation.
 Yes, I often served the masses, but it was in those individual moments that the magic truly showed itself.

 When thinking about Courtesy, here are some things to consider:

 Are you providing people with things that are serving their needs?
 Are you being a good listener and asking follow-up questions?
 Do you look for opportunities to anticipate the needs of others?
-Affirmation and inclusion play a huge role in this as they serve to bring a sense of belonging to a young person who may be unsure about or even apathetic to this whole “faith thing.”
+Affirmation and inclusion play a considerable role in this as they bring a sense of belonging to a young person who may be unsure about or even apathetic to this whole “faith thing.”

 This is me preparing to head off the dock at the end of the day to bring guests back from Tom Sawyer Island.
 One of these rafts holds up to 55 people and can cross the River in 90 seconds.

 Again, thousands of people every day.
 Disney commits to Efficiency by managing events in a timely manner.
 The Country Bear Jamboree lasts 12 minutes?
 Take 5 minutes to load the 250-person theater and press the button to start the show.
 Disney does this and much more to avoid unnecessary inconveniences for our guests.